 Overview of research population

-China has built a system for talent identification and development that is pyramidal in nature and has four layers.
+China has built a system for talent identification and development that is pyramidal in nature and has four layers (Hong, Wu, & Xiong, 2005).
 At the bottom of the pyramid is the fundamental level.
 Young athletes, maybe as low as 6 years old, are selected and trained.
 Some of them may be selected onto next layer (elementary level), where semi-professional training is available.
 The training is usually provided by sport schools or other schools hosting TD programmes.
 Only a few of the athletes (about 5%) will be selected into next two layers (i.e., intermediate level and national level) to receive professional training and support.
 The TD programmes for intermediate level are hosted in institutions such as sport institutes, universities, and professional clubs.
 The best players are selected into national teams and they receive highest level of TD programmes hosted in different national or oversea training centres (Wang & Li, 2005).

 Participants

 A sample of 538 talented youth athletes from China was recruited (males = 222, females = 310, missing = 6).
 Participants had a mean age of 17.55 (s = 2.10) years and were recruited from 28 different individual and team sports such as archery, athletics, badminton, basketball, cycling, fencing, shooting, and handball (individual sports = 149, team sports = 375, missing = 14).
-On average, they had involved in their sport for 4.77 years (s = 2.79) and attended 7.22 training sessions each week (s = 3.44) with each session lasted for 2.25 hours (s = 0.80).
+On average, they reported involvement in their sport for 4.77 years (s = 2.79) and attended 7.22 training sessions each week (s = 3.44).
+Each training session lasted for an average of 2.25 hours (s = 0.80).
+All of them represented their province/municipality to compete at The 2015 Fuzhou National Youth Games.

 Measures